Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 - Note the mandatory and optional parameters in the [**Parameters**](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md#Parameters) section.
 - Review [**Usage examples**](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md#Usage-examples).
 AVM modules are developed including multiple tests.
 They can be found under the **`tests`** folder and are used as the basis of the usage examples, therefore they are always up-to-date and deployable.

-We want to deploy a key in a new Key Vault instance, without needing to provide other parameters.
+We want to deploy a secret in a new Key Vault instance, without needing to provide other parameters.
 AVM not only provides these, but it also does it with security and reliability being core principles, as the default settings apply the recommendations of the [Well Architected Framework](/Azure-Verified-Modules/faq/#what-does-avm-mean-by-waf-aligned) where possible and appropriate.

 Note how [Example 2](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-2-using-only-defaults) seems to do pretty much what we want to achieve.

 ## Develop your new template using AVM

-In this section, you will develop a Bicep template that references the AVM Key Vault module and its child resources and features, such as a key and role based access control configuration to grant permissions to a user.
+In this section, you will develop a Bicep template that references the AVM Key Vault module and its child resources and features, such as a secret and role based access control configuration to grant permissions to a user.

 1. Start VSCode (make sure the Bicep extension is installed) and open a folder in which you want to work.
 2. Create a `main.bicep` and a `dev.bicepparam` file, which will hold parameters for your Key Vault deployment.